Jegelewicz/arctos-ipt-archive/README.md

 # arctos-ipt-archive
-Working with archived data from the GBIF ipt
+Working with archived data from the GBIF ipt, collaborators are working on ways to provide important historical information to data providers.